-In case you missed it, I’ve been planning this small (as in no walls removed, no plumbing or electrical needed) laundry room makeover for quite some time.
+Before we get to how to paint the countertop with some new toys, in case you missed it, I’ve been planning this small (as in no walls removed, no plumbing or electrical needed) laundry room makeover for quite some time.
 I got my inspiration, then we painted the Palette in a Box boards for the laundry room backsplash, and next we installed the boards on the back wall of the laundry room.
 Now it was time to paint the boards and moldings for the countertop.
 I needed paint and a place to paint and a way to paint that would give me the smoothest finish I could get.
 Then it was like writing a letter to Santa Claus and he gave you everything on your wish list.
 My gifts didn’t come by sleigh and reindeer, but by UPS; the result was the same.
 Squeals and hand claps and high fives.

 Thank you to HomeRight and Amy Howard at Home for providing the supplies for this project.
 I’ve used them, love them and highly recommend them.
 All opinions are my own.
 If you purchase any product through this site, I may receive some compensation but you pay not one penny more.T